hotosm/learnosm/_posts/en/0500-12-06-remote-mapping_en.md

 [MapGive's Learn To Map tutorial](http://mapgive.state.gov/learn-to-map/)- includes videos that you can pause to follow along

-[HotQuickStartGuide](https://gist.github.com/meetar/b9929dfec129d1d7f5f2) - written by Peter Richardson (@meetar) an experienced HOT Remote Response Volunteer
+[HotQuickStartGuide](https://gist.github.com/meetar/b9929dfec129d1d7f5f2) - written by Peter Richardson (@meetar) an experienced HOT Remote Response Volunteer.
+Attention: the given information is outdated, but still useful.

 #### About HOT

-[HOT Wiki Page](http://wiki.openstreetmap.org/wiki/Humanitarian_OSM_Team)-  learn more about how HOT operates and some of their latest news
+[HOT Wiki Page](http://wiki.openstreetmap.org/wiki/Humanitarian_OSM_Team) -  learn more about how HOT operates and some of their latest news

-[HotCapacities](http://hot.openstreetmap.org/about/hot_capacities)- describes HOT activities in more detail from their website
+[HOT Activities](https://www.hotosm.org/what-we-do) - describes HOT activities in more detail from their website